About Insurance Laws

 Uninsured motorist coverage can also protect you in Florida if you are the unfortunate victim of a hit and run accident.
 If a driver hits you or your vehicle, but does not stop to exchange information, this is called a hit and run.
 Without proper insurance coverage, a hit and run accident can cost you money out of your own pocket to pay for any medical expenses and repair property damage.
 For more information on uninsured motorist coverage and how it can help you in the event of a car accident, speak with a lawyer in Orlando or the Central Florida area today.

-For more information regarding auto insurance options for Florida residents, or for a review of your Orlando hit and run or car accident claim, contact a lawyer at The Law Offices of Richard B. Troutman in Orlando today.
+For more information regarding auto insurance options for Florida residents, or for a review of your Orlando hit and run or car accident claim, contact a lawyer at The Troutman Law Firm in Orlando today.